-Welcome to Cyber Security Month where the focus this week is on what we know best: helping small to medium-sized businesses (SMBs) increase their security awareness and overall security.
+Helping small to medium-sized businesses (SMBs) increase the security awareness, and overall security, of their employees is an ongoing goal of ours.
 Our mobile device management solution, Sky Work, will come into play, but it is not the only thing you need to protect yourself, your employees, your business, or your customers.
 Those pretty important people, right?
 Let’s protect them!

 This article will tackle the issue of small business security by looking at securing: